Big Pit National Coal Museum: Site, safety and staffing

+Museum staff walked out in disputes over pay in 2014, 2015 and 2016.

+Entry charges

+As part of the National Museum Wales, Big Pit became free to enter in 2001, and in 2015 First Minister Carwyn Jones announced that there would be "no payment for entry into any of the National Museums attractions".
+In April 2025, in response to rising costs, the museum introduced charging for the underground tour, initially on a trial basis until July 2026.
+The fee was £8 for a pre-purchased timed-ticket, with £5 concessions or on-the-day first-come, first-served access.
+Entry to other parts of the museum remains free.
+The decision to charge drew criticism from the Senedd committee for Culture, Communications, Welsh Language, Sport, and International Relations which stated that it violated the principle of free admission to "national collections", and called on the Welsh Government to provide sufficient funding to maintain free access.

 Popular culture

 The cover of the Manic Street Preachers album National Treasures – The Complete Singles shows the Big Pit winding tower.

 Historian Gwyn A. Williams used the Big Pit as a setting for one of his programmes in his Channel 4 series The Dragon Has Two Tongues, broadcast in January 1985 - near the end of the miners' strike and as men were returning to work.
 In it, Williams said "Today it looks to me as if the Welsh people have been declared redundant, as redundant as this pit which after 200 years is now a museum.
 This is a museum.
 Wales is being turned into a land of museums!"